Where To Get Loans In An Emergency With Low Income?

 What interest rates do short-term loans have?

-Interest rates on short-term personal loans are significantly lower than that of a payday loan.
-While payday loans have an APR of 300% to 600%, short-term personal loans typically come with interest rates between 3% to 46%.
-The interest rate you’re charged on a short-term personal loan will vary according to your financial health, credit score and loan terms.
+Interest rates on short-term personal loans are significantly lower than that a payday loan.
+While payday loans have an APR of as much as 365%, short-term personal loans typically come with interest rates between 9.99% to 35%.
+The rate you’re charged on a short-term personal loan will vary according to your financial health, credit score and loan terms.

 Can I use a short-term loan for emergencies?

 Yes, short-term loans are versatile forms of credit that can be used for any purpose, including emergencies.
 Most short-term lenders offer small amounts, usually no more than $5,000, for short-term personal loans.
-Moreover, these short-term loans are usually paid back within a relatively short timeframe (6 months to 3 years).
+Moreover, these short-term loans are usually paid back within a relatively short timeframe, typically between 6 months to 3 years.

 Should I get a payday loan?

-Payday loans are a frequent source for small short-term loans, usually for amounts of $100 to $1,500.
-They’re appealing because they require no credit check and many have same-day approval.
-All you need to get approved is a source of employment and an active bank account.
-While payday loans are easy to access, they come with extremely high-interest rates, sometimes as much as 600% APR.
+Payday loans are appealing because they require no credit check and many have same-day approval.
+However, these loans come with extremely high interest rates.
 That means a borrower could end up paying hundreds of dollars more for what was initially a very small amount of cash, especially if they don’t manage to pay it back by its original due date.
-All this is to say that if you need a small short-term loan, be extremely careful who you’re getting it from.
+So, if you need a small short-term loan, be extremely careful who you’re getting it from.

 What happens if I can’t repay my short-term loan?

 Different lenders have different consequences when their clients default.
-If you miss a payment, depending on how much you owe in the first place, your lender might start by charging you a penalty fee and tacking on additional interest.
-After a certain amount of time of continued missed payments, your lender may turn your account over to a collections agency, who will pursue your debt in place of your lender.
-If the amount you owe is large enough, this can even result in a legal case, wherein a federal judge might order wage garnishment
+If you miss a payment, your lender might start by charging you a penalty fee and tacking on additional interest.
+After a certain amount of time of continued missed payments, your lender may turn your account over to a collection agency, who will pursue your debt in place of your lender.
+If the amount you owe is large enough, this can even result in a legal case, wherein a federal judge might order wage garnishment.

 Lisa Rennie avatar on Loans Canada